How Often to Wash Bedding

 Myth: “Hot water will ruin all your bedding.”

-Truth: Many cotton and microfiber sheets can tolerate warm to hot washes.
-Always check the label.
-Towels benefit from hot water to kill bacteria, but bedding often does well in warm or cold settings to avoid fading and wear.
-For more, explore The Fine Bedding Company’s care tips.
+Truth: Many cotton and microfiber sheets tolerate warm to hot washes.
+Towels benefit from hot water to reduce bacteria, while bedding often does well in warm or cold settings to avoid fading.
+Always check care labels for best results.

 Let’s Get Cozy (and Clean) the Smart Way

-Visual example of bedding and towels tangled — can bedding and towels be washed together
+Laundry example — can bedding and towels be washed together

 FAQ